There Are 83 Languages in Buffalo City Schools

 The Buffalo Immigrant Leadership Team is a project of the community organizing network VOICE-Buffalo, and is comprised of immigrants and former refugees trying to address issues of social justice for newcomers to Buffalo.
 In other words, they are indoctrinating them to Marxist social justice.

 Assimilation isn’t taking place and that’s the tragedy of it.
-It’s not the fact they’re foreign that’s the problem, it’s that they are remaining foreign.
+It’s not the fact they’re foreign that’s the problem, we love foreigners, it’s that they are remaining foreign.
 They are coming in too quick to be assimilated and the leadership is Marxist.

 In 2008, the district enrolled 2,700 students whose primary language was not English.
 That number has reached almost 6,200, according to district figures from October.